api3dao/vitepress-docs/docs/guides/airnode/deploy-airnode/deploy-aws/index.md

 :::

 This file requires no changes on your part.
-It has been created with just one API endpoint.
-It will instruct the Airnode to attach to the Sepolia test network and contains parameters to setup the off-chain Airnode.
+It has been created with just one API endpoint and configured to listen to requests on the Sepolia test network, though this tutorial will not make any such requests.
+There are a few variables this file will interpolate from `secrets.env`.

 Note that `nodeSetting.cloudProvider.disableConcurrencyReservations` has been set to `true`.
 This is a precaution for new AWS accounts that have yet to